 The Lower Bound of Biblical Authorship

-The Gospels never mention the Bar Kokhba revolt of c.132 CE, and its devastating result where the Romans put down the rebellion and barred the Jews from Jerusalem, their holy city.
+The Gospels never mention the Bar Kokhba revolt of c.132 CE, which the Romans devastatingly put down, and barred the Jews from their own holy city of Jerusalem.
 This suggests that the Gospels were almost certainly written prior to this event.